Poorchop/hexchat-scripts/pyglatin/README.md

 Notes:
 ======
 This script does not currently handle words containing numbers or punctuation.
-You must enter at least one character after the command, or you will receive an error message.

 Thanks to [TingPing] (https://github.com/TingPing) for help with some syntax.